 Applicants will be interviewed by a selection committee consisting of representatives of the Political Economy, History, and Philosophy departments, one at-large faculty member and a graduate of the College who is currently practicing law in the Treasure Valley.

-interviews will begin on Thursday, April 3, 2014.
+Interviews will begin on Wednesday March 11, 2015.
 Candidates will be notified.